csbg/Hands-on-Biomedical-Data/day2.md

 ![#1589F0](https://placehold.co/15x15/1589F0/1589F0.png) `Exercise 2.3:`
 * What types of objects are those two?
-* Use `?boxplot` to plot the distributions of the first few (30) genes of the original matrix.
+* Use `boxplot()` to plot the distributions of the first few (30) genes of the original matrix.
 Try both of the following approaches.
 What's the difference?
 	* `boxplot(data[1:30,])`
 	* `boxplot(t(data[1:30,]))`
 * Now use `dataVoom$E` to plot a boxplot of the first 30 genes.